parker-t-jones/p0-person-201/README.md

 ## Use of ChatGPT

-You'll be asked to engage with DukeGPT/ChatGPT in specific ways that will linked to a document you'll find here.
+You'll be asked to engage with DukeGPT/ChatGPT in specific ways to answer some questions that are part of the required *analysis* questions that are part of each project in 201.
+You'll see those questions and details in the #Analysis section.

 ## Goals